vontive/ai-tech-interview/ReadMe.md

 ## Time Expectation

-This challenge should take approximately **4-6 hours** to complete.
+This challenge should take approximately **2-4 hours** to complete.
 We value quality over speed—focus on building a well-architected, working solution rather than rushing through it.

 ## Questions?

-If you have questions about requirements or need clarification, please reach out to your Sahil @ s.agarwal@vontve.com.
-He is happy to help!
+If you have questions about requirements or need clarification, please reach out to Zach (z.loubier@vontive.com) or Sahil (s.agarwal@vontve.com).
+We are happy to help!

 ## Bonus Points